Timely and Massive Communication in 6G: Pragmatics, Learning, and Inference: Massive Closed-Loop Communication in 6G

 \subsection{The Role of Massive Downlink Communication}

-Massive communication, in which a very large number of devices communicate with a single base station, is typically associated to the \emph{massive random access} scenario, in which a small fraction of a large pool of potentially active devices transmit messages to the receiver.
-The Level A problem of designing communication systems to support such transmissions has received much attention.
-However, when we start to consider semantic and pragmatic communication with massive devices, motivated by applications such as robotic control, distributed learning and remote inference, downlink communication appears as an equally important feature of massive communication systems.
-This necessitates a generalization or extension of the massive random access problem to include the downlink as well.
-As an attempt to do so, we can note that the fundamental characteristic of massive communication is the fact that the users are \emph{uncoordinated}.
+In 6G applications such as robotic control, distributed learning and edge inference, downlink communication appears as a central feature of massive communication alongside traditional massive uplink.
+In some cases, e.g., in distributed learning, the information transmitted in the downlink tends to be the same for a large group of devices and can be realized by a simple broadcast protocol.
+However, in the case of robotic control or a remote \gls{MDP}, the edge server typically has a specific piece of information that it intends to deliver to a given agent, e.g., based on its own and other agents' states.
+In current systems, such individual downlink communication often comes at a high cost in terms of overhead, which can be prohibitive when only a small amount of information needs to be communicated (e.g., a robotic action).

+This massive downlink setting with individual information leads to a two-way generalization of the uplink massive random access problem, in which the set of active devices is random.
+Towards this, we note that the fundamental characteristic of massive communication is the fact that the users are \emph{uncoordinated}.
 Specifically, instead of considering only massive random access, we can think of \emph{massive uncoordinated communication} as a generalized communication scenario involving both uplink and downlink in which there is high uncertainty about who is active (or relevant) at any given time.